Cactus-Network/walletconnect-rpcs-dapp/README.md

 # WalletConnect RPCs dApp

-This is a dApp for testing the Chia wallet's WalletConnect commands.
+This is a dApp for testing the Cactus wallet's WalletConnect commands.

 ## Setup